Loading NuWatt Energy...

 File IRS Form 990-T with elective payment election.
 Requires EIN and tax-exempt status confirmation.
 Pre-registration through IRS online portal generates a registration number.

-Meet "beginning of construction" safe harbor: incur 5% of total project costs (e.g., deposit on equipment, engineering fees) OR begin physical work of a significant nature (foundation drilling, roof mount installation).
+The begin-construction safe harbor — incur 5% of total project costs (e.g., deposit on equipment, engineering fees) OR begin physical work of a significant nature (foundation drilling, roof mount installation) — closed July 4, 2026.
+New starts still qualify but generally must be placed in service by December 31, 2027.

 The IRS continuity requirement means you must make continuous efforts to complete the project.
 A system started in 2026 must be placed in service by 2030, though most NJ projects complete in 4-8 months.